High Precision Dispensers - MAX II

 For Heated Applications

-MAX II systems incorporate all the features of a MAX base system plus these heated features:
+MAX II high precision dispensers incorporate all the features of a MAX base system plus these heated features:

 - heat capability in the work area